Bypass navigation bar

 Commercial Music is a technical program unique to Cedar Valley College in the Dallas County Community College District.
-However, each of our other six colleges has a music department offering credit classes:
+However, each of the other six colleges has a music department offering credit classes:

 Cedar Valley’s program offers numerous opportunities for students to perform and to participate in musical production and recording technology, including:

-Our Commercial Music faculty members are all professional musicians.
-They have a wealth of performing experience in addition to their credentials as educators, so they have an intimate working knowledge of the music world.
-Our instructors work with you one-on-one, encouraging you and helping you to succeed in school and in your career.
+Commercial Music faculty members are all professional musicians.
+They have performing experience in addition to teaching credentials, so they have an intimate working knowledge of the music world.
+Instructors work with you one-on-one, encouraging you and helping you to succeed in school and in your career.
 See profiles of some of our Commercial Music faculty.

 The Commercial Music program is designed for direct entry into the workforce.
 However, if you are interested in earning a degree at a four-year institution, please visit the Transfer Services website for guidance on the transfer process.